This post may include affiliate links. Thank you for your support.

 • Ribs: A tender rack of baby back ribs is the perfect option for a meat-loving family!

-Storing and freezing leftovers
+Storing leftovers

-Leftover dirty rice can always be put to good use!
+Leftover dirty rice with sausage can always be put to good use!
 You can enjoy leftovers plain as a grab-and-go lunch or easy heat-and-eat meal!
 Or you can totally transform those leftovers into fried rice!
 Follow the below easy steps when storing to preserve the flavor and texture of leftover rice!

 • Cool it: Always allow your leftovers to cool completely to room temperature before storing.
 Since rice is moist – which is a breeding ground for bacteria – you want to cool it as quickly as possible.
 To quickly cool your leftover rice, try spreading it out on a large baking sheet!